Part 1 of 4

 The progression of the hospitality industry has transformed the revenue management as a central discipline in the hotel.
 Hotels of today are striving hard to gain more profitability by implementing the latest revenue management strategies and technologies which involve much more than just inventory and hotel price optimisation.

-The role of revenue managers today, has amplified substantially to include a variety of other important tasks including online marketing, social media and online reputation management, and the focus on TRM (Total Revenue Management) just to name a few.
+The role of revenue managers today, has amplified substantially to include a variety of other important tasks including online marketing, social media and online reputation management, channel management and the focus on TRM (Total Revenue Management) just to name a few.
 Consequently, the revenue manager of today is required to wear multiple hats at the same time and possess more skills than ever before to succeed in this challenging and dynamic role.

 What we see today from cutting-edge revenue management leaders is the development and implementation of inventive marketing strategies focused on attracting guests from different key segments.
 A systematic approach is being followed for the development of targeted propositions across the hotel’s website, distribution channels, e-marketing and offline channels.
 Most certainly, this leads to smarter and more profitable revenue generation, but must be implemented and executed carefully, including cross functions of the hotel as well as carefully consider the bigger distribution landscape.

 Social media and Online Reputation Management for hotels is also at the forefront of the revenue management role, having a noteworthy impact on the hotel ADR.
 Hotel revenue managers have delved deep down in the role by ensuring continuous engagement with the audience on all platforms in the form of creative posts, contests, and other activities.
 All kind of reviews and recommendations posted on these platforms should be actively looked into by the revenue manager and taken into consideration when creating the value proposition for potential guests.